Jaguar000212/LOTM-API/README.md

 ---

 ### - 🟢 What more?
-We will be updating the API with more classes, bug fixes, efficiency and readability.
-We are working on the documentations as well. <br>
+We will be updating the API with more classes, bug fixes, efficiency, and readability.
+We are working on the documentation as well. <br>
 Contributions are welcome!
-> Currently, the development has been halted, contributions are welcomed.
+> Currently, the development has been halted; contributions are welcome.

 ---